slipguru/l1l2py/doc/algorithms.rst

 .. math::
     \mathbf{S}_{\gamma}(x) = \text{sign}(x) \text{max}(0, | x | - \gamma/2)

-The constant :math:`\sigma` is a (theorically optimal) step size wich depends by the data:
+The constant :math:`\sigma` is a (theorically optimal) step size which depends on the data:

 .. math::
     \sigma = \frac{a + b}{2n} + \mu,